The two types of radiation therapy are:

-This treatment is much like getting a regular x-ray, but for a longer time.
+This treatment is much like getting a regular x-ray.
 Each treatment lasts only a few minutes.
-Men usually have 5 treatments per week in an outpatient center over a period of about nine weeks.
+Men usually have 5 treatments per week in an outpatient treatment center over a period of about nine weeks.
 The treatment itself is painless.

-The process begins about three weeks before the fisrt radiation treatment session with the implantation of two gold coils into the prostate.
-These coils allow the precise calibration of the radiation beam during the subsequent treatment sessions.
+The process begins about three weeks before the first radiation treatment session with the implantation of two gold coils into the prostate.
+These coils allow the precise calibration of the radiation beams during the subsequent treatment sessions.
 The procedure takes about 30 minutes and is performed under local anesthesia.
 Patients only need someone to drive them home if they receive additional sedation.

-Two weeks before the treatment sessions begin, the patient comes to the hospital for a one hour planning session where they have a CAT scan and an MRI and get their treatment schedule finalized.
+Two weeks before the treatment sessions begin, the patient comes to the hospital for a one hour planning session in which he has an MRI, and the treatment schedule is finalized.

 When the treatment sessions begin, the patient comes to the hospital every weekday for about nine weeks.
-Each day includes a 30 minute visit where they receive a radiation treatment, and once a week they meet with their doctor and other team members to report on progress and any side effects.
+Each day includes a 30 minute visit during which the patient receives a radiation treatment.
+Once a week patients meet with their doctor and other team members to report on progress and any side effects.

-Norris Cotton Cancer Center treats patients with prostate cancer with the Trilogy™ System from Varian Medical Systems.
-Trilogy combines specialized medical imaging with precise and powerful radiation delivery, to enable advanced new therapies that shorten treatment times, reduce side effects, and offer new hope for patients previously considered to be untreatable.
+Norris Cotton Cancer Center treats patients with prostate cancer with advanced linear accelerators from Varian Medical Systems.
+These combine specialized medical imaging with precise and powerful radiation delivery to enable advanced new therapies that shorten treatment times, reduce side effects, and offer new hope for patients previously considered to be untreatable.

-After the completion of the treatment sessions, there is a series of follow up visits starting one month after therapy ends and continuing every three-six months as long as the physician specifies.
+After completion of the treatment sessions, there is a series of follow-up visits starting one month after therapy ends and continuing every three-six months into the future.